PyroAVR/DMG-32/README.md

 I don't have a witty name for this...
 This repository contains all the things necessary for making a working Retroarch emulator that fits inside a DMG GameBoy, -or- later, a custom casing with added awesomeness.
 Below are the projects which have been used to build this one...

+###What changed?
+Here's a list of the changes made to the original Adafruit code.
+ -Added a new I/O type.
+Support for the Pixel interface board.
+ -10-retrogame.rules added.
+Just copy it into the `/etc/udev/rules.d/` folder!
+ -Added retrogame.sh, it's a really handy sysV start script for retrogame!
+ -TODO: recompile new retrogame with Pixel interface board support.
 Adafruit-Retrogame
 ==================